MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

-We frame this baseline as CTDE BC.
-We train a separate BC policy for each agent from expert demonstrations in a centralized fashion, using a shared loss function.
-Then, we execute these policies in a decentralized manner.
+We frame this baseline as \maulik{a joint training, decentralized execution} BC.
+We train a separate BC policy for each agent from expert demonstrations using a shared loss function, but instead of a diffusion model, each policy is parameterized by a simple feedforward neural network.
+The learned policies are then executed in a decentralized manner.